rOpenGov/ropengov.github.io/_posts/2014-12-30-fmi-stations.md

 ![plot of chunk plot-snowdepth](/figs/2014-12-30-fmi-stations/plot-snowdepth-1.png)

-Finally, let's take look at precipitation measurement values and their means:
+Finally, let's take a look at precipitation measurement values and their means:

 {% highlight r %}